jenna-jordan/jenna-jordan.github.io/_pages/appearances.md

 - I will be participating in [Out-of-Pocket's Data Camp](https://www.outofpocket.health/datacamp) in Boston, along with colleagues from Ratio PBC

+#### [Speaker] Coalesce by dbt Labs
+2025 October 13-16

+- I will be presenting my talk: "So you want to build a data mesh"

 #### [Speaker] Data Day Texas
 2026 January 24-25